Policies and Procedures

 Done Right Foods caters all of the student meals for St. Peter Claver Catholic School.

-The responsible persons for the Meal Program are the Administrative Assistant of the school, Sarah Spellins and the Principal Terese Shimshock.
+The responsible persons for the Meal Program are the Administrative Assistant of the school, Jayme Pham, and Principal Terese Shimshock.
 Both work closely with Done Right Foods Director in the guidelines and selection of meals served to the students.

 Done Right Foods provides on-going professional training for their food service personnel.